-Inflatable seat belts combine airbags and vehicle seat belts into one high tech package, offering adult passengers an additional, passive level of protection in the event of a crash.
-The addition of air bags to today’s vehicles offers an important level of additional protection for adult passengers.
-However, for all the protection that these lifesaving devices offer to adult passengers, they pose some challenges when it comes to car seat installation.
+Inflatable seat belts combined airbags and vehicle seat belts into one high tech package, offering adult passengers an additional, passive level of protection in the event of a crash.
+The addition of air bags to some models of some vehicles offered an important level of additional protection for adult passengers.
+However, for all the protection that these lifesaving devices offered to adult passengers, they posed some challenges when it comes to car seat installation.

 Since airbags were first introduced in the 1980s, they have expanded beyond the front seat into almost all parts of the car.
 A glance around the interior of most modern vehicles reveals airbags on the dashboard, on the steering column, on the side pillars, and above the windows in the back seat.